BerkeleyHCI/PolymorphicBlocks/getting-started.md

     self.connect(self.mcu.gpio.request(f'led{i}'), self.led[i].signal)
 ```

-Remember that the buck converter is outside the implicit scope because it takes 5v and must be connected separately.
+Remember that the voltage regulator is outside the implicit scope because it takes 5v and must be connected separately.

 > <details>
 >   <summary>At this point, your HDL might look like...</summary>